Robinho98/ip/docs/README.md

 todo <description name>
 ```

-Duke will add a todo task with the description name
+Duke will add a todo task with the description name, and will also display the number of tasks in your current list.

 **Example:** todo homework